All Episodes

 We want to make sure our message actually gets out.

-It's easy to create an echo chamber, put yourself behind a paywall, and hopefully all your friends say, yay, it's great.
+It's easy to create an echo chamber, put yourself behind a little paywall, and hopefully all your friends say, yay, it's great.

 But instead, we decide to put ourselves everywhere except TikTok.